Minnesota DFL Party Moves Conventions to Online Ballot

 How do I get elected to be a state delegate?
 How does subcaucusing work?

-SD64 DFL will be electing 28 delegates and 28 alternates to the State DFL Convention, which will be held in Orchestra Hall in Minneapolis on Saturday, June 4th.
+SD64 DFL will be electing 31 delegates and 31 alternates to the State DFL Convention, which will be held in Rochester, June 1-3.
 The purpose of the State Convention, among other things, is to endorse state-level candidates, such as governor, secretary of state, U.S. Senator, etc.

-All delegates and alternates elected will also become delegates to the Fourth Congressional District Convention, which will occur on May 22nd in St. Paul (tentatively scheduled for Noon at the Carpenter’s Union Hall), where we endorse a candidate for the U.S. House.
+All delegates and alternates elected will also become delegates to the Fourth Congressional District Convention, which will occur on May 6, where we endorse a candidate for the U.S. House.

 Elections typically take place through subcaucusing.
 This 2008 video by Team Franken might give you a feel for the subcaucus process.
 The video is a few years old and was originally meant as a guide for precinct caucuses, but the same principles apply to this year’s convention (the part on electing delegates and subcaucusing starts at about 1:30 in the video).